 The Blossom plan does not include team management functionality.
 Therefore, the Blossom plan is best for individuals or highly independent field sales teams who want to track their calls or send mass emails.

 The Garden plan provides the team management functionality the Blossom plan lacks for $25 per user per month.
 It automates the lead process by allowing lead assignment and automatic lead routing from leads coming in from your website while alerting you on your phone, giving you the ability to instantly follow-up.

 The Garden plan does not, however, provide time-based workflows, which can be used with mobile apps.
 For this reason, the Garden plan is best for hierarchical sales teams.
 It is also best for those who are disciplined when it comes to setting manual workflow reminders.

 The Estate plan includes dashboards as part of its reporting features, but extends the tool’s contact relationship management and lead scoring functionality to include a contact’s activities on your website.
 Contacts are automatically enriched with social profiles, photos, and publicly listed information, saving reps valuable research and data entry time.
 It also includes customizable processes such as creating sales activities.

 The Estate plan costs $49 per user per month.
 This makes it a good fit for sales teams that need a mobile CRM that can support customizable sales processes with push notifications to tell them when a lead has been generated from their website.

 What Freshsales Is Missing

 Freshsales offers a mapping tool to help you find directions to your customer when you are on the road, but the mobile app does not automatically locate other nearby contacts like Pipedrive does, which can help you better prepare for visits in the field.
-It also does not include information such as product statistics like Pipedrive, Base CRM, and Zoho do.
+It also does not include information such as product statistics like Pipedrive, Zendesk Sell, and Zoho CRM do.